 Directors of a governing body of a non-State school

-- a company under the Corporations Act 2001 (C’th) — a person appointed as a director of the company under the company’s constitution.
+- a company under the Corporations Act 2001 (C’th) — a person appointed as a director of the company under the company’s constitution

-- If the governing body is an incorporated association under the Associations Incorporation Act 1981 — the association’s secretary elected or appointed under section 65 of that Act, and the association’s president, treasurer and all other members of the association’s management committee established under section 61 of that Act and the association’s rules registered under section 46 of that Act.
+- an incorporated association under the Associations Incorporation Act 1981 — the association’s secretary elected or appointed under section 65 of that Act, and the association’s president, treasurer and all other members of the association’s management committee established under section 61 of that Act and the association’s rules registered under section 46 of that Act

-- If the governing body is a board of trustees under the Grammar Schools Act 1975 — a person appointed as a member of the board of trustees under section 7 of that Act.
+- a board of trustees under the Grammar Schools Act 2016 — a person appointed as a member of the board of trustees under section 14 of that Act

 While the Board is not required to grant approval for persons to be elected or appointed as directors, it expects that directors’ appointments will comply with all legislative and other criteria relevant to each particular governing body.

-Under the Education (Accreditation of Non-State Schools) Act 2001, each director of a non-State school's governing body must have:
+Under the Education (Accreditation of Non-State Schools) Act 2017, each director of a non-State school's governing body must have:

-- a current positive notice (blue card); or
+- a current positive notice (blue card), or

 - if the director is a registered teacher or police officer — a current positive exemption notice (exemption card)